Tommy Smith (footballer, born 1945): Liverpool

-Smith was born in Liverpool on 5 April 1945; he was an only child.
+Smith was born in Liverpool on Thursday, 5 April 1945; he was an only child.
 His father died of pneumonia in 1959.
 Brought up a Catholic, he stopped attending church after witnessing the local priest stagger out of the house drunk after he came to the family home to offer his condolences.
 Smith joined the groundstaff at Anfield the following year, becoming a schoolboy associate of Liverpool, the club he had supported all his life.
 Initially a centre-forward, he impressed manager Bill Shankly enough to bypass two of the club's four reserve teams to immediately play for the 'A' team.
 He further made an impression in the 1961–62 pre-season when he beat imposing centre-half Ron Yeats to a header to score in training.
 He turned professional in the summer of 1962, on wages of £18-a-week.

 He made his debut for the "Reds" on 8 May 1963, replacing the injured Jimmy Melia in a 5–1 home victory over Birmingham City.
 However he made no further appearances throughout the rest of the 1962–63 season, and did not feature in the 1963–64 First Division title winning season.
 He married Susanne in July 1964, following a four-year courtship.

 He scored his first goal for Liverpool in his second match, playing at inside-left in a 3–2 defeat to Blackburn Rovers at Ewood Park on 29 August 1964.
 He kept his place for the following game, and again scored as Liverpool beat Leeds United 2–1.
 He was returned to the reserves after two more appearances, before returning to the first team as a defender in a 3–0 win over Belgian side Anderlecht in the European Cup; after the match Shankly said that "The game marked out Tommy Smith as a fine player.
 The boy has arrived".
 He ended the 1964–65 season with four goals in 25 league games, spent mostly at right-half.
 He also played in every game of Liverpool's FA Cup run as they beat West Bromwich Albion, Stockport County (after a replay), Bolton Wanderers, Leicester City (after a replay), and Chelsea to reach the 1965 FA Cup Final against Leeds United at Wembley Stadium; Liverpool won the game 2–1 to lift the trophy for the first time in the club's history.